strainer/Fdrandom.js/antisort.md

   3967     |    0.0056    |    0.0055     |    97.9
   6813     |    0.0032    |    0.0029     |    88.9

-In this test case mean estimation was up to 30% more accurate when selecting samples by a-index than by random.
+In this test case estimation of mean was up to 30% more accurate when selecting samples by a-index than by random.
 Put another way about 25% fewer aindex-accessed samples where required to achieve the same accuracy as randomly-accessed samples.
 This relationship held for the test case until sample sizes where surprisingly large (over 100)

-Besides this statistical interest, a more reliably mixed up shuffle function can surely have its uses.
+Besides this statistical curiosity, a more reliably mixed up shuffle function can surely have its uses.
 I expect it is not in more common use because it seems rather fiddly to design and implement.

-Charts of the antisort functions typical distribution are included at the bottom of the [test charts page](http://strainer.github.io/Fdrandom.js/), where the 1 and 2-away separation and lack of other basic patterning is confirmed.
+Charts of the antisort functions typical distribution are included at the bottom of the [test charts page](http://strainer.github.io/Fdrandom.js/), where the results 1 and 2-away separation and lack of other basic patterning is confirmed.

 Apologies and to anyone wishing to port these functions.
-They grew disgracefuly organic but are tested and quick and I cant bear to untangle them.
+They grew disgracefully organic but are tested and quick and I cant bear to untangle them for a bit.

-Public Domain Project - *Andrew Strain 2016*
+Public Domain Project - Andrew Strain 2016